⚠️ Available with any of the following subscriptions: Standard or Professional packages

 Accrual levels

-Thanks to the levels of accrual, you can adjust the number of accrued days for the required period according to the policies of your organization.
+Thanks to the levels of accrual, you can adjust the number of accrued days for the required period according to your organization's policies.

 Starts.
 This option enables you to specify the starting point for accrual, whether it's from the day of employment, week, month, or year.
 For instance, if an employee's leave accrual begins from the first day of work, you would input "0" to denote this.
 If the accrual starts 6 month after hire date, you would input ''6'' to denote it.